 Currently, there are 2 main vessels to choose from, the Creole Queen and the Steamboat Natchez, both paddlewheels.

 Read our post that compares the different riverboat cruise options available to you.

 Whether or not New Orleans is the birthplace of the cocktail may be an open debate, but what is not in dispute is the role the cocktail places in the city's life.

-New Orleans' history as a melting pot of Native American, French, Spanish, Caribbean and American cultures has provided the ingredients for experimental food and drink.
+New Orleans' history as a melting pot of Native American, French, Spanish, Caribbean, and American cultures has provided the ingredients for experimental food and drink.

-You just have to try a Sazerac, a Vieux Carré, Pimm’s Cup, or just straight up absinthe.
+You just have to try a Sazerac, a Vieux Carré, Pimm’s Cup, or just straight-up absinthe.
 Sumptuous cocktails in classic bars make for a wonderful night (or day) out.

-We offer a self-guided tour of these drinks and watering holes so that you can see and taste for yourself, or you can join us and your fellow drinkers on our pay-what-you-wish guided cocktail tour of the French Quarter.
+We offer a self-guided tour of these drinks and watering holes so that you can see and taste them for yourself, or you can join us and your fellow drinkers on our pay-what-you-wish guided cocktail tour of the French Quarter.

 BEST THINGS TO DO FOR FREE IN NEW ORLEANS